MaximeBoulat/AAI501-TeamProject/Max/PaperDraft/Paper.md

 In order to simplify the problem space and make it easier to digest, we used a 2D tile based map where tiles can either be empty or obstructed to represent the world.

 The agent can move in 8 directions and captures sensor readings in the 8 directions.
-Sensor readings contain the distance to the nearest obstacle in the direction of the sensor.
+Sensor readings contain the distance between the agent and the nearest obstacle in that direction, in tiles.

+The agent also captures the distance to the goal (eucledian) and the direction to the goal (in radians, normalized).

 ### Expert system (A*) as the source of truth